smatechnologies/ibm-i-agent-docs/docs/commands-utilities/translation-tables.md

 - Create or update a translation table source file member to modify how the translation works
 - Create a user-defined translation table in a DB2 UDB (DB2/400) library (CRTTBL)

-As an example of this process, assume that we wish to translate braces (curly brackets) typed on a 5250-type workstation (usually emulated by a PC program) into square brackets before the data is sent to OpCon/xps.
+As an example of this process, assume that we wish to translate braces (curly brackets) typed on a 5250-type workstation (usually emulated by a PC program) into square brackets before the data is sent to OpCon.
 Of course, if we make this choice in the LSAM translation tables, we will lose the ability to send braces (curly brackets) directly.
 But for the purpose of this example, we will assume that this is an acceptable choice.

 To create a new table that translates EBCDIC characters into ASCII characters, we start with the IBM i system-supplied translation table called QASCII from library QSYS.
 Using the WRKTBL command to view this table in a list, option 5=Display may then be entered to view the contents of the table.
 The following example shows the view of the table, paged down to the position where the braces (curly brackets) character occurs in the EBCDIC character set (X'D0').